Eric Voegelin: Work

 One of Voegelin's main points in his later work is that our experience of transcendence conveys a sense of order.
 Although transcendence can never be fully defined or described, it may be conveyed in symbols.
 A particular sense of transcendent order serves as a basis for a particular political order.
 A philosophy of consciousness can therefore become a philosophy of politics.
 Insights may become fossilised as dogma.

 Voegelin is more interested in the ontological issues that arise from these experiences than the epistemological questions of how we know that a vision of order is true or not.
 For Voegelin, the essence of truth is trust.
 All philosophy begins with experience of the divine.
 Since God is experienced as good, one can be confident that reality is knowable.
 Given the possibility of knowledge, Voegelin holds there are two modes: intentionality and luminosity.
 Visions of order belong to the latter category.
 The truth of any vision is confirmed by its orthodoxy, by what Voegelin jokingly calls its lack of originality.

 Voegelin's work does not fit in any standard classifications, although some of his readers have found similarities in it to contemporaneous works by, for example, Hans Jonas, Ernst Cassirer, Martin Heidegger, and Hans-Georg Gadamer.
 Voegelin often invents terms or uses old ones in new ways.
 However, there are patterns in his work with which the reader can quickly become familiar.

 According to Ellis Sandoz, Voegelin may well be America's leading philosopher, and is rightly compared with the premier minds of our century and, perhaps, of the millennia.
 Thomas Altizer has said that Order and History "may someday be perceived as the most important work of Old Testament scholarship ever written in the United States," adding that it is noteworthy that it was written by a political scientist and philosopher.

-Among indications of growing engagement with Voegelin's work are the 305 page international bibliography published in 2000 by Munich's Wilhelm Fink Verlag; the presence of dedicated research centers at universities in the United States, Germany, Italy, and the United Kingdom; the appearance of recent translations in languages ranging from Portuguese to Japanese; and the publishing of a 34 volume collection of his primary works by the University of Missouri Press and various primary and secondary works offered by the Eric-Voegelin-Archiv of Ludwig-Maximilians-Universität.
+Among indications of growing engagement with Voegelin's work are the 305 page international bibliography published in 2000 by Munich's Wilhelm Fink Verlag; the presence of dedicated research centers at universities in the United States, Germany, Italy, and the United Kingdom; the appearance of recent translations in languages ranging from Portuguese to Japanese; and the publishing of a 34 volume collection of his primary works by the University of Missouri Press and various primary and secondary works offered by the Eric-Voegelin-Archiv of LMU Munich (Ludwig-Maximilians-Universität München).